Dominik Kaiser: RB Leipzig

-In the 2016–17 season, Kaiser remained captain for the side following a new management of Ralph Hasenhüttl.
-He then scored his first goal of the season, but was the only one who missed the penalty in the shoot–out, which saw Leipzig eliminated by Dynamo Dresden in the first round of DFB–Pokal.
-Kaiser played his first Bundesliga match since 2012 against his former club, TSG 1899 Hoffenheim and scored in a 2–2 draw in the opening game of the season.
-He was the first RB Leipzig to score in the Bundesliga.
+In the 2016–17 season, Kaiser was the first RB Leipzig to score in the Bundesliga.
 Kaiser started the season at the first team place, but soon lost his first team and was demoted to the substitute bench.
-Despite this, Kaiser remained involved in the first team for the side towards the end of the season.
-At the end of the 2016–17 season, Kaiser went on to make a total of 26 appearances and scoring twice in all competitions.

-Ahead of the 2017–18 season, Kaiser's captaincy status was in doubt after Manager Hasenhüttl made a decision to give a captain role to either Diego Demme and Willi Orban.
-Eventually, the role went to Orban.
-His first appearance of 2017–18 season came on 27 August 2017, coming on as a second–half substitute, in a 4–1 win over SC Freiburg.
+His first appearance of the 2017–18 season came on 27 August 2017, coming on as a second–half substitute, in a 4–1 win over SC Freiburg.
 He also made his UEFA Champions League debut, where he played 16 minutes after coming on as a second–half substitute, in a 2–1 loss against Beşiktaş on 6 December 2017.
-However, he continued to struggle in the first team and playing time, due to strong competitions.
 Kaiser, himself, said he wanted to stay at the club until the end of the season.

 On 13 May 2018, Kaiser was awarded a testimonial match by RB Leipzig, in honour of him being their longest-serving player after spending six years with the club.

 Brøndby

 On 1 July 2018, Kaiser signed with Danish Superliga club Brøndby on a two-year contract, reuniting with former Leipzig coach, Alexander Zorniger.
 In his first season at Brøndby, he reached the Danish Cup final in which he scored.
 The final was, however, lost to Midtjylland on penalties.

 On 8 August 2019, Kaiser scored two goals as Brøndby lost 4–2 in the first leg of the UEFA Europa League qualification match against Portuguese club Braga.
 The first goal was a sensational shot off a clearance from a Brøndby corner.

 At the start of the 2019–20 season he was selected as Brøndby 'Player of the Month' four times in a row.
 In October 2019, with Kaiser's contract set to expire in the summer, the club expressed an interest in a contract extension.